wheaney/social-freedom/README.md

 restrict who can see a comment, a user account would need to keep itself apprised of all blocks for all friends' accounts as well, which seems like a lot to manage.
 For now I think that post activities like this will need to simply be "visible to all this friend's friends, regardless of your own blocks."
+* Crypto signatures will need to be applied such that profile and post data that's passed around can be verified against its account of origin (e.g. if I'm looking at my friend's post and see a comment from someone else, I should be able to verify a signature on that post against a public key I can pull from that account)
+  * Similarly, we'll want to require that activities on posts include the previous activity's signature in its own signature, therefore making activities immutable; modifying or deleting such an activity would require appending a new activity to the chain, in this way a running history is preserved and the owning/hosting account of the post can't alter history without invalidating it (though they can rewind it)
+  * Need to be able to support key rotation in case an account gets compromised